IBM/cloud-native-starter/workshop-one-service/4-kubernetes.md

 Step |  |
 --- | ---
-1 | Ensure you have downloaded the git first into the running Docker image. `$ git clone https://github.com/IBM/cloud-native-starter.git`
+1 | Ensure you have downloaded the git project first into the running Docker image. `$ git clone https://github.com/IBM/cloud-native-starter.git`
 2 |  Ensure you have open Docker image in a interactive terminal session and navigate to the folder `cloud-native-starter/authors-java-jee`
 3 | [Move on with the lab](./4-kubernetes.md#step-1-apply-the-deployment).